UniMath/agda-unimath/src/metric-spaces/precategory-of-metric-spaces-and-short-functions.lagda.md

           ( H))
 ```

-### A short map between metric spaces is an isomorphism if and only if its carrier map is an invertible isometry
+### A short map between metric spaces is an isomorphism if and only if its carrier map is an isometric equivalence

 ```agda
 module _